-Note: If the Setup Wizard does not automatically appear, click Wizard.
+Note: If the Setup Wizard does not automatically appear, click Wizard (the bottom button on the left tab).

 4. Enter a new login password for your router and enter it again next to "Verify Password" to confirm.
 This will change the password required to log into your router.
 Click Next.